davidAlgis/pyDot2Dot/README.md

 - `-np`, `--numPoints` `<number>`: Desired number of points in the simplified path (applies to both methods).
 If not specified, all points after processing will be used.

 - `-d`, `--distance` `<min> <max>`: Minimum and maximum distances between points.
 You can provide the values in pixels or as percentages of the image diagonal.
 For example, `-d 20 50` specifies a minimum distance of 20 pixels and a maximum of 50 pixels, while `-d 5% 10%` specifies distances as percentages of the image diagonal.
+Has no default value, therefore points could overlap each other by default.

 - `-e`, `--epsilon` `<epsilon>`: Epsilon for path approximation.
 Defaults to `0.001`.